By Rabbi Berach Steinfeld

 WATCH:

-View it in its entirety at https://www.kashrusawareness.com/post/product-of-israel
+View it in its entirety at: https://www.kashrusawareness.com/post/wok-smarter-not-harder

 To Sponsor An Episode: https://pay.banquest.com/kashrusawareness